DavidMiao1127/AlphaSparseTensor/README.md

 ## Algorithms

-The folder `algorithms` contains all the optimal sparse matrix multiplication strategies between $3\times 3\times 3$and $5\times 5\times 5$ in both modular arithmetic ($\mathbb{Z}_2$) and standard arithmetic found by AlphaSparseTensor.
+The folder `algorithms` contains all the optimal sparse matrix multiplication strategies between $3\times 3\times 3$ and $5\times 5\times 5$ in both modular arithmetic ($\mathbb{Z}_2$) and standard arithmetic found by AlphaSparseTensor.
 More specifically, for matrix multiplication $\textbf{A}\textbf{B}=\textbf{C}$, in each matrix multiplication size, we sequentially introduced sparse elements at all positions of matrix A (i.e., setting them to 0, and they are not included in subsequent calculations), once at a time, and provided the corresponding multiplication strategies.

 ### File Directory